 Cauliflower rice is kinda everywhere right now, and that’s because it’s actually really, really good.
 Of course the added benefit is that it has fewer carbs and less starch than rice.
 Regardless, we’re not ones to eat something unless we absolutely love it.
 Cauliflower rice kind of has a nutty taste, it absorbs flavors beautifully (like coconut), and it doesn’t make you feel lethargic or puffy after you eat it.
-It truly is a beauty food, working hard to make you feel good, inside and out.
+This Coconut Cauliflower Rice truly is a beauty food, working hard to make you feel good, inside and out.

 We love to eat cauliflower rice with just about everything, but our favorite way to make it is with coconut and lime.
 The coconut makes it really moist, and the perfect pairing for a curry or an Asian stir fry.
 When we made this the first time around, we added way too much shredded coconut and the taste wasn’t as delicate as we would have liked.
 If you don’t have finely shredded coconut, feel free to omit it.
 In fact, feel free to get totally creative and add your own combination of spices and herbs.
 We love to see new takes on our favorite dishes.
 This cauliflower dish would be great with Indian spices as part of an Auyervedic meal, or with something simple, like chipotle and beans in a burrito.